-Scant hours after the report was published, Oklahoma’s Attorney-General, Mike Hunter, announced that he would not be following the Commission’s recommendations and would recommence executions as soon as a new execution protocol was established.
-This was clearly a cavalier dismissal of a bipartisan report which unanimously recommended that the state extend its current moratorium on executions until “significant reforms” were accomplished.
+Scant hours after the Commission’s report was published, Oklahoma’s then Attorney-General, Mike Hunter, announced that he would not be following the Commission’s recommendations and would recommence executions as soon as a new execution protocol was established.
+This was clearly a cavalier dismissal of a bipartisan report which unanimously recommended that the state maintain a moratorium on executions until “significant reforms” were accomplished.

 The Commission studied every nook and cranny of Oklahoma’s death penalty system – all the way from arrest to execution.
 The Commission’s report indicates that its members were disturbed and disheartened by what they found.
-Not only did the Commission unanimously recommend a continued moratorium on executions “until significant reforms are accomplished,” but the Commission’s members also were led to question “whether the death penalty can be administered in a way that ensures no innocent person is put to death.”
+Not only did the Commission unanimously recommend a moratorium on executions “until significant reforms are accomplished,” but the Commission’s members also were led to question “whether the death penalty can be administered in a way that ensures no innocent person is put to death.”
 The Commission added that, “It is undeniable that innocent people have been sentenced to death in Oklahoma.”
 Just ask the 10 former Oklahoma death row prisoners who have been exonerated after their initial convictions and freed from death row.
-Richard Glossip could very well be the 11th.

 The Commission also determined that “the death penalty, even in Oklahoma [emphasis ours], has not always been imposed and carried out fairly, consistently, and humanely, as required by the federal and state constitutions.”
 Think about that for a minute.
 The Commission admitted that Oklahoma has violated the Constitution through its death penalty system in the past.
 Even if every recommendation the Commission made is implemented, there’s no fixing the constitutional violations that those who have already been executed suffered in Oklahoma.

 The report’s executive summary notes that the shortcomings of Oklahoma’s death penalty system “have severe consequences for the accused and their families, for victims and their families, and for all citizens of Oklahoma.”
 No doubt all of this is true.
 Those accused of capital crimes in Oklahoma face a severely broken justice system.
 Victims’ families suffer through delays and uncertainty about guilt due to repeated errors in the system.
 Even if an execution date does finally arrive and even if there is no question of innocence, these families will still go home to a table with an empty chair where their loved one once sat.
-None of this comes cheap, either.
-Oklahoma taxpayers are paying millions of dollars every year for a system based on a failed public policy that just doesn’t work.
+None of this comes cheap, either; Oklahoma taxpayers are paying millions of dollars every year for a system based on a failed public policy.

 Chapter 1: Overall recommendation